 "So I think if (Dort) can hold on to this role for a couple of seasons and then build on his skills set throughout the years - get a more consistent three-point shot, then he'll have a spot in the league for a very long time."

 He's unquestionably proved there is room for what he can bring to the table with the Thunder.
-A full NBA deal won't be too far off in the future for another Canadian NBAer.

 The views here do not represent those of the NBA or its clubs.